Harry Litman

 Harry P. Litman (born c.
 1958) is an American lawyer, law professor, and political commentator.
-He is a former U.S. Attorney and Deputy Assistant Attorney General.
-He has provided commentary in print and broadcast news and produces the Talking Feds podcast.
-He is a Senior Fellow at USC's Annenberg Center on Communication Leadership and Policy.
+He is a former U.S. attorney and deputy assistant attorney general.
+He has provided commentary in print and broadcast news, and produces the Talking Feds podcast.
+He is a senior fellow at USC's Annenberg Center on Communication Leadership and Policy.
 He has taught in several law schools and schools of public policy.

 Litman served as a law clerk to Abner Mikva, Thurgood Marshall, and Anthony Kennedy.
 His practice specialties have included false claims law and whistleblower law.

 Early life and education

-Litman grew up in the Shadyside neighborhood of Pittsburgh, Pennsylvania in a Jewish family and was a presidential scholar graduating from high school in 1976.
+Harry P. Litman was born around 1958.
+He grew up in the Shadyside neighborhood of Pittsburgh, Pennsylvania and was a presidential scholar graduating from high school in 1976.
 Both of his parents, Roslyn Litman and S. David Litman, were lawyers as well as civil liberties advocates.
 He attended the Tree of Life Synagogue in Pittsburgh as a youth.

 He received his Bachelor of Arts degree from Harvard College in 1980.
-After graduating, he worked as a sports reporter for the Associated Press and as a production assistant for feature films.
-He received his Juris Doctor degree from the University of California at Berkeley in Berkeley in 1986, where he was editor-in-chief of the California Law Review and graduated Order of the Coif.
+After graduating, he worked as a sports reporter for the Associated Press, and as a production assistant for feature films.
+He received his Juris Doctor degree from the University of California at Berkeley in Berkeley in 1986, where he was editor-in-chief of the California Law Review, and graduated Order of the Coif.

 Career

 Litman served as a law clerk to Abner Mikva of the U.S. Court of Appeals for the D.C.
-Circuit; and Supreme Court Justices Thurgood Marshall and Anthony Kennedy during the 1987 and 1988 terms.
+Circuit, and Supreme Court Justices Thurgood Marshall and Anthony Kennedy during the 1987 and 1988 terms.

 After his clerkships, Litman became an Assistant United States Attorney for the Northern District of California.
 While an Assistant U.S. Attorney, he was detailed to the Department of Justice's main office in Washington, D.C. to work on several national cases, including the federal re-prosecution of the Los Angeles police officers in the Rodney King case.

-From 1993 to 1998 he was a Deputy Assistant Attorney General under Janet Reno in the Department of Justice, coordinating the department's work on a number of issues and advising the Attorney General and other officials on questions of constitutional law and prosecutorial policy.
+From 1993 to 1998, he was a Deputy Assistant Attorney General in the Department of Justice under Janet Reno, coordinating the department's work on a number of issues and advising the Attorney General and other officials on questions of constitutional law and prosecutorial policy.
 Simultaneously, he was a Special Assistant U.S. Attorney for the Eastern District of Virginia.
 In that capacity, he was co-counsel for Operation Underhand, prosecuting a narcotics ring that smuggled drugs into prison under the guise of providing religious counseling.
 In 1998, he was appointed U.S. Attorney for the Western District of Pennsylvania by President Bill Clinton.